 Do Churches of Christ believe baptism is necessary for salvation?
-Critics charge that Churches of Christ, a tradition that arose out of the 19th-century Restoration Movement, teach “baptismal regeneration,” which means baptism is necessary for salvation.
-(Also see Denomination vs Sect: What’s the Difference?)
+Critics charge that Churches of Christ, a tradition from the 19th-century Restoration Movement, teach “baptismal regeneration,” which means baptism is necessary for salvation.
+(Also see Denomination vs. Sect: What’s the Difference?)

 Theologians in that tradition deny the charge, arguing that baptism is a part of repenting and believing in Christ for salvation, which is what other Protestant churches teach.
 Critics argue that baptism is an expression of conversion and shouldn’t be confused with conversion itself.

 Baptism in Christian History

 Nearly all Christian denominations perform baptisms.
 The ordinance played a large role in the early church.
 In the early third century, for example, Tertullian of Carthage wrote a work titled On Baptism, which is the oldest treatise on the subject.
 However, the most important teaching about baptism is found in the New Testament.